afalco/spinqit-qae-triangulum-/README.md

 ## Troubleshooting

 ### `Line depth exceeds limit:60`
 The original exact pattern-controlled version of $A$ may exceed the Triangulum hardware limit.
-Use the compressed implementation currently included in `src/qae/state_prep.py`, run `scripts.00_check_function_affinity.py` first, and restrict hardware tests to functions that are hardware-friendly under the current criterion.
+Use the compressed implementation currently included in `src/qae/state_prep.py`, run `scripts.00_check_function_affinity.py` first, and restrict hardware tests to functions that are hardware-friendly for the specific rule under consideration.

 ### `ModuleNotFoundError: No module named 'src'`
 Run the scripts from the repository root using module mode: